Everyone tosses around the words “green” and “sustainable” — but what do they actually mean, and why are they so important?

 - Uses less electricity (if you have LED lights, for example)

 It’s no wonder going green and sustainable is so popular.
-Here are five ways you can make your Idaho Falls landscaping more sustainable.
+Here are five sustainable landscaping ideas for your Idaho property.

 The idea of harvesting rainwater might seem a bit out there, but it’s actually growing in popularity.

-The top sustainable landscape trend for 2016 is rainwater harvesting, according to a survey by the American Society of Landscape Architects (ASLA).
+A top sustainable landscaping trend is rainwater harvesting, according to a survey by the American Society of Landscape Architects (ASLA).
 Of those surveyed, 88 percent said they expected rainwater harvesting to have a high homeowner demand.

 Native and adaptive plants can handle our climate here in Idaho Falls better than non-native ones.
 So, they will require less water and maintenance on your end.
 These plants will also thrive better, giving you the wow factor you’re looking for.